kkocdko/kblog/source/posts/20241021-0441 Change Linux UKI cmdline without regeneration.md

 description: Easily and fastly, just objcopy
 ```

-> Certainly, modify EFI file cause signatures not valid.
-If you needs secure boot, try `efibootmgr` or other way.
+> However, if you needs secure boot, try `efibootmgr` or other way.

 First, When you generate the UKI, make the `.cmdline` section big enough to contains future modifies.